nllz/IRTF-HRPC/draft-association.md

 Methodology
 ============

 In order to answer the research questions, first a number of cases have been collected to analyze where Internet infrastructure and protocols have either enabled or inhibited groups of people to collaborate, cooperate or communicate.
-This overview does not aim to cover all possible ways in which people can collectively organize or reach out to each other using Internet infrastructure and Internet protocols, but rather cover typical uses.
+This overview does not aim to cover all possible ways in which people can collectively organize or reach out to each other using Internet infrastructure and Internet protocols, but rather cover typical uses in an effort of doing an ethnography of infrastructure {{Star}}.

-Closed and centralized Internet platforms such as Facebook do not fall within the scope of this research.

 Subsequently we analyze the cases with the theoretical framework provided in the literature review and provide recommendations based on the findings.

+The scope of this research is open protocols and architectures developed in the IETF, thus closed and centralized Internet platforms such as Facebook do not fall within the scope of this research.

 Literature Review
 =================